HunterHolstead/CS4323_MiniGroupProject1_GroupC/README.md

 wants to receive from the server.
 From there, the client process will decrypt the message and display it to the console.

-Option 3 closes the client process.
+Option 3 closes all running processes and exits the program.

 SERVER:
 The server program will show a demonstration of a queued entry of clients via mutex locks and condition